Tom Gorzelanny: Detroit Tigers

 On January 6, 2015, Gorzelanny signed a one-year contract with the Detroit Tigers.
 He was designated for assignment by the Tigers on July 3.
 Gorzelanny gave up 17 runs on 32 hits over 24 innings, walking 15 and striking out 19.
 Opponents batted .390 on balls put in play.
 On July 8, he was outrighted to the Triple-A Toledo Mud Hens.
+He had his contract selected to the major league roster again on August 9.
+He became a free agent following the season.

 Cleveland Indians

-Gorzelanny signed a minor league contract, that included an invitation to major league spring training, with the Cleveland Indians in December 2015.
+On December 21, 2015, Gorzelanny signed a minor league contract, that included an invitation to major league spring training with the Cleveland Indians.
 He opened the 2016 season with the Columbus Clippers, and was promoted to the major leagues on June 1.
 He was designated for assignment on July 4 and subsequently outrighted to Columbus on July 8.
 On July 9, Gorzelanny declined the outright assignment and became a free agent.

 Baltimore Orioles

 On July 24, 2016, the Baltimore Orioles signed Gorzelanny to a minor league contract.
 He was released on August 13, 2016.